krishlohana/Interactive-CV-Portfolio-App/README.md

 - Dynamic Portfolio: Display candidate’s CV dynamically from data stored in MongoDB.
 - Employer Interest Form: Allows potential employers to fill out an interest form for a particular candidate.
 - Email Notifications: Automatically sends an email to the candidate when an employer submits the interest form.
+- Rule-Based Chatbot: Provides instant responses to FAQs and guides users in using the platform.
 - Admin Dashboard: To view all submissions from employers and manage the profiles.
 - Live Data Updates: Form data is instantly reflected in the web app, providing real-time updates.